 South Africa.
 It's the Rainbow Nation.
 The land of everything.
 Where first world meets third.
 Where desert meets wetland, mountain meets beach and where the Big 5 meets 5 Star Luxury.
 It has a rich and fascinating history and an exciting present and future.
 Come to South Africa and you'll not just find what you're looking for from a holiday, but more - much more.
-Watch our latest video to whet your appetite:

 10 Did You Knows about South Africa

 South Africa is twice the size of France, five times the size of Japan and three times the size of Texas, and is the 25th-largest country in the world!

 So diverse is it that it has deserts, mountains, escarpments, plateaus, grasslands, bush, wetlands and subtropical forests.